 Virtual Lobby is a tool that allows events to happen virtually.
-As a sponsor/exhibitor, you will be able to create and promote ads and interact with the event participants in a room built just for your company.
+As a sponsor or exhibitor, you will be able to create and promote ads and interact with the event participants in a room built just for your company.

-If you are sponsoring an event happening on our platform, this article is going to help you understand what you are going to be able to do and how you can manage your own information within InEvent.
+If you are a Sponsor or an Exhibitor promoting an event happening on our platform, this article is going to help you understand what you are going to be able to do and how you can manage your own information within InEvent.

 It is important for you to get familiarized with the Virtual Lobby and ensure your computer meets all the requirements of the platform.

 Before you go ahead, please make sure to check the Top 5 troubleshooting tips, including system checks and compatible browsers.

 You will be able to access the Virtual Lobby by receiving an email with a unique and non-transferable link.